messinisk/net_business_analysis/Documentation/args_en.md

-#  This  here modules library

-- Args
+># This is Documentation Args

-    - [Documentation cost_of_goods_sold]
+- Documentation

+    ## [cost_of_goods_sold]
-[A key factor affecting the mixed results for the year is the cost of inventory sold. ] [Cost of sales includes the difference between 'turnover' and 'gross operating results`]"""
+            [A key factor affecting the mixed results for the year is the cost of inventory sold. ] [Cost of sales includes the difference between 'turnover' and 'gross operating results`]
-    -[Documentation requirements]
+    ## [requirements]
             [Requirements refer to the necessary resources, funds, or goods needed to achieve a goal, execute a project, or maintain a business's operations.]
 [In financial terms, it often includes receivables or other obligations linked to the operating cycle]
-    - [Documentation forecast_daily_expenses]
+    ## [forecast_daily_expenses]
         [refers to the estimation or prediction of daily spending based on historical data, spending patterns, and expected future needs.]
 [It typically involves analyzing past expenses, categorizing expenditures, and calculating averages or trends to anticipate future daily costs.]
     - [Documentation average_stock]
 [The maximum stock of a particular day in the warehouse.]
     - [Documentation available_cash]